From Hardship To Higher Things

 Whilst peace in a warring nation might be beyond Mali, victory in this tournament certainly isn’t.
 And a quick glance at past victories shows that perhaps, despite everything, this might be Mali’s year.

-Edited by Dan Byrne
+Written by Dan Byrne

 Graphic by Dan Byrne